First images of Tonga volcano damage show entire communities covered in thick ash - KTVZ

 Deaths in Tonga

-At least two people, including a British national, died in Tonga after tsunami waves crashed onto the roads, flooding residential communities and causing power outages.
+At least two people, including a British national, died in Tonga after tsunami waves crashed onto the shore, flooding residential communities and causing power outages.

-British woman Angela Glover’s body was found after she was swept away by the tsunami, her brother, Nick Eleini, said in a statement on Monday.
+British woman Angela Glover’s body was found after she was swept away by the waves, her brother, Nick Eleini, said in a statement on Monday.

 Glover, 50, who lived in the capital Nuku’alofa with her husband and ran an animal welfare charity, was attempting to rescue her dogs when the waves hit, Eleini said.